 Someone asked me how I figure out where to submit my short stories and novels.
 I told them about my crystal ball and added that for $29.99 I could provide them with a list of submission targets.
 A writer has got to be creative about earning a living.

-Day 11: She Believed She Could So She Did
+Day 11: She Believed She Could so She Did

 And that is why I have to convince myself every day that I can and I will get published, and to send my work out despite my mind’s best efforts to persuade me that it’s a waste of time and I’ll never succeed and who do I think I am anyway and isn’t it easier to just put my dreams on the back burner and get on the path more traveled?

-Day 10: On Being Canadian, Absurd, and On the Wagon
+Day 10: On Being Canadian, Absurd, and on the Wagon

 Today (day 10) in addition to submitting to the CBC short fiction contest, I sent one of my novels, Rumors of Happiness, to literary agent Sandy Harding at Spencerhill Associates.
 I guess I should be thankful for my involuntary celibacy these days, because at least it’s freeing up my time for all these submissions.